 Campers: The Texas Lions Camp, chartered in 1949 in Kerrville, Texas, is a camp for children with physical disabilities and diabetes.
 The camp is sponsored by all the Lions Clubs in the State of Texas and operates several camping sessions throughout the summer.
 The camp is free of charge to the camper’s family and supports campers in building self-reliance, friendship, and self-esteem through their own achievements.
 Each year CNLC works with Conroe ISD nurses, medical clinics, and the media to locate potential campers.
 The Conroe Noon Lions also helps the District to sponsor a round-trip bus at no charge to the campers.
 Applications for the year’s camping sessions are available in January.

 Work Weekend : Each year the Texas Lions Camp asks for assistance from Texas clubs to help with projects to get the camp ready for the upcoming summer sessions.
 A group of volunteers from CNLC has traditionally made an overnight trip in the spring to the camp to help with projects such as building grandstands, painting buildings, building handrails on wheelchair ramps, and more.
 After a long day at the camp, the evenings are typically reserved for socializing.
 This is a rewarding and much anticipated weekend trip.

 Lions Information: This committee is to keep the membership informed of upcoming events at the Club, District, State, and International levels; as well as, give a brief review to club members about the business conducted from the monthly board of directors meeting.

-Kids on the Lake: Kids on the Lake began in 1998, and is a fishing tournament for physically & visually challenged children ages 5-15.
+‘kids on the lake’ – fishing tournament: The ‘kids on the lake’ – fishing tournament began in 1998, and is designed for physically, visually or mentally challenged children ages 5-18.
 It is held each year in early May at the Conroe Family YMCA.
 This is a fun day of fishing, games, prizes and lunch for those deserving children.

 3rd VICE PRESIDENT